wultra/powerauth-crypto/powerauth-docs/source/tutorial/deployment.md

 _Note: If you launch both PowerAuth 2.0 Server and PowerAuth 2.0 Standard RESTful API using the 'java -jar' spell, you will get a conflict of the ports - only one application may use 8080 port at the time.
 You can overwrite the port using `-Dserver.port=8090` parameter_

-## PowerAuth 2.0 Standard RESTful API
+## Deploying PowerAuth 2.0 Standard RESTful API

 PowerAuth 2.0 Standard RESTful API is a Java EE application (packaged as an executable WAR file) responsible for exposing the [RESTful API according to the specification](https://github.com/lime-company/lime-security-powerauth/blob/master/powerauth-docs/source/api.md).
 It exposes services for end-user applications (PowerAuth 2.0 Clients), such as the mobile banking app or mobile token app.